-The Teachers' Day will take place on Thursday 8 May 2025 and special rates for teachers will be offered.
-Information on submission can be found on 3.
-The same proposal submission information apply to teachers and possible deviations are explicitly mentioned in chapter 3.
+The Teachers' Day will take place on Thursday, 8 May 2025.
+Information on submission can be found in part 3.
+The same proposal submission information applies to teachers, and possible deviations are explicitly mentioned in part 3.

-2.General Information & Organisational structure
+2.General Information and Organisational structure

-Chairs and Boards 2.1.
+2.1.
+Chairs and Boards